Occlusion: What's Behind a Bite?

 Evaluating Your Occlusion

-There are a number of common signs and symptoms that are indicative of malocclusion.
+There are a number of common signs that are indicative of malocclusion.
 People who experience these signs are advised to talk to their dentist about an occlusal evaluation.
 Signs that there might be a problem with your occlusion include:

-What’s Normal and What’s Not – Classes of Occlusion
+What’s Normal and What’s Not?
+Classes of Occlusion

 Dentists consider occlusion to be normal when the upper and lower teeth fit nicely and evenly together with the least amount of destructive interferences.